Yellowstone

 1. Stunning Natural Wonders

-From the iconic Old Faithful geyser to the vibrant Grand Prismatic Spring, Yellowstone is full of natural wonders.
-We love taking time to explore each site and marvel at the beauty of nature together.
-Secret tip: to see a rainbow in front of the Lower Falls at the Grand Canyon of the Yellowstone, the best time is during mid-morning (approximately 9:30 AM to 10:30 AM) on a sunny day in the summer—it was gorgeous!
+Secret tip: to see a rainbow in front of the Lower Falls at the Grand Canyon of Yellowstone, the best time is during mid-morning (approximately 9:30 AM to 10:30 AM) on a sunny day in the summer—it was gorgeous!

 2. Wildlife Encounters

 Yellowstone is home to diverse wildlife, including bison, elk, bears, and wolves.
 One of our favorite activities is to drive through the park at dawn or dusk for the best chance to spot animals in their natural habitat.
 Remember to keep a safe distance and use binoculars for a closer look!
-We’ve also had a Wildlife safari with a guide which was a ton of fun.
-Want to see even more animals?
-There’s a Grizzly and Wolf Discovery Center in West Yellowstone!
+We went at the end of May and the sun started coming up at 5am—beat the crowds.

 3. Kid-Friendly Hikes

 There are plenty of family-friendly trails suitable for all ages.
 We love the easy walks around geysers, such as the boardwalks at Fountain Paint Pot and the trails at Mammoth Hot Springs.
 These hikes provide a great opportunity for kids to learn about geology and ecology while enjoying the outdoors.
+TIP: For young kids, keep them very close and bring bear spray!
+Bears and snakes can be found on paths with lots of crowds, not just on hikes.

 4. Educational Opportunities